harness/migrator/Readme.md

 If not all the required flags are provided we will fall back to prompt based technique to capture all the required details.

 ## Contact
-If you face any issues please reach out on `#migrate-entities-from-cg-to-ng` channel on Slack.
+If you face any issues please reach out on the maintainer(s): Deepak Parthurya, Brett Zane, Rohan Gupta